 Homemade Chocolate Cereal Ingredients

-Whole Rolled Oats – Old fashioned rolled oats are available at most grocery stores.
-These will be turned into a flour-like consistency in the food processor.
+- Whole Rolled Oats – Old fashioned rolled oats are available at most grocery stores.
+These will be turned into a flour-like consistency in the food processor (see how to do it easily here).
 You can also use store bought oat flour – Bob’s Redmill makes a great gluten free oat flour.

 How To Make Homemade Cereal

-- Make Oat Flour – You can easily create your own oat flour in a food processor with old fashioned rolled oats.
+- Make Oat Flour – You can easily create your own oat flour in a food processor with old-fashioned rolled oats (see my instructions here).
 Just add the oats and blitz them until they form a flour-like consistency.
 This will take about 1-2 minutes.

 - Blend Ingredients – Add the rest of the ingredients to the food processor and blend until it starts to clump together.
 Scoop down the sides with a spatula.
 The mixture will be dense and thick, which will make it easy to roll.